 \section{Background on algebraic weak factorisation systems}

-As mentioned in the introduction, we are interested in 2-categories and locally preordered categories.
-A possible path one can choose in the exposition is to work with $\mathcal{V}$-enriched categories, for a fairly general symmetric monoidal closed category $\mathcal{V}$.
-On the other hand, one could treat only the case of 2-categories and, when necessary, argue that the relevant constructions and results restrict to locally preordered 2-categories.
-We will take a middle of the road approach and consider categories enriched in a full sub-2-category $\mathcal{V}\subseteq\Cat$, closed under limits, colimits and exponentials.
-Furthermore, it will be important for our applications that the arrow category $\two$ should belong to \V. We have in mind the 2-categories \Cat\ of small categories, \Pord\ of preorders and \Poset\ of posets.
-Many of the $\mathcal{V}$-enriched notions we discuss below hold for a general $\mathcal{V}$, and are not difficult to elaborate in that context, but since they do not add much to our main examples, are left to be developed in another place.
+As mentioned in the introduction, we are interested in 2-categories and locally ordered categories.
+One could choose to develop the exposition in the context of $\mathcal{V}$-enriched categories, for a fairly general symmetric monoidal closed category $\mathcal{V}$.
+On the other hand, one could treat only the case of 2-categories and, when necessary, argue that the relevant constructions and results restrict to locally ordered 2-categories.
+We will take a middle of the road approach and consider categories enriched in a full sub-2-category $\mathcal{V}\subseteq\Cat$, closed under limits and exponentials, and that is cocomplete.
+Furthermore, it will be important for our applications that the arrow category $\two$ should belong to \V. Our main examples of \V\ will be the 2-categories \Cat\ of small categories and \Pord\ of posets.
+We do not assume that the inclusion $\V\subseteq\Cat$ preserves colimits.
+This, together with $\two\in\V$, would imply that the inclusion is an equivalence.
+Many of the $\mathcal{V}$-enriched notions we discuss below hold for a much more general $\mathcal{V}$, and are not difficult to elaborate in that context.
+Since they do not add much to our main examples, we leave them to be developed elsewhere.

-Each \V-category has an underlying 2-category, and conversely, a 2-category is of this form if and only if its hom-categories lie in \V. We refer to the 2-cells of the underlying 2-category of $\mathcal{A}$ simply as 2-cells of $\mathcal{A}$.